 - Establish best management practices (BMP's) that:

-- Educate the public about consequences of illegal dumping, pesticides, oil spills, yard debris etc to the local environment.
+- Educate the public about consequences of illegal dumping, pesticides, oil spills, yard debris and others to the local environment

 - Encourage civic participation in clean-up efforts